 When it’s time to buy a new car, we all have our own ideas about what makes it the right fit.
 Some of us want more legroom, others want more cargo space.
 Then there are those who just want a killer sound system and great rims.

-Of course, all the electronic features in the world need one thing to ensure they’re effective – you.
+All the electronic features in the world need one thing to ensure they’re effective – you.
 Being alert and aware is the best way to ensure you’re driving safely.
 When shopping for a safe car you should also consider car safety ratings in your search.